Kalabasa/leanrada.com/src/pages/works/canvaphotoeditor.md

 **Photo Editor** (2019) is an online tool by Canva for simple image editing.
 It features pre-set filters, simple adjustment sliders, crop, resize, and rotation tools.

 This tool existed primarily as a way to promote the main design platform [Canva](https://www.canva.com).
-Users coming in to edit photos are likely to have more design needs than image editing, so there are a few promotional paths to Canva in the photo editor itself.
+Users coming in to edit photos are likely to have some design needs for their edited images, so there are a few promotional paths to Canva in the photo editor itself.

 <span class="bleed">![desktop screenshot](../img/canvaphotoeditor_1.jpg)</span>